Is that all it takes — six key ADHD management tools? Not exactly. But they can create a pivotal foundation.

 Among the many other options: this 6 x 9 feature-rich Legend Planner (sample page above).

 There is even the Bullet Journal method, where you create a planner in a plain paper book.
 Several friends who have ADHD swear by this method.
-Others say they spent too much time designing and decorating!
+Check out Jaclyn Paul’s post: Personal Organizing Case Study: Bullet Journal Daily Log (video).
+Yet, others say they spent too much time designing and decorating!

 As with all things ADHD, it boils down to individual preferences.
 There is no one best ADHD management tool.
 There are only those that work for you.

 2. Command Center

 Every home needs a logistical headquarters—a “command center”.
 This is where you gather the structural supports you need on a daily basis.
 You’ll find no shortage of inspiration on this Pinterest page: Family Command Center.